augustinewafula/static-site-generator/README.md

 * The `dist` directory contains the generated HTML files.

 # Adding Content
-To add content to the site, create a new Markdown file in the src directory.
+To add content to the site, create a new Markdown file in the `src/pages` directory.
 The Markdown file should contain a YAML front matter section at the top of the file.
 The front matter should contain the following fields:

 * template: The name of the template to use for the page.
 The default template is `default.html`.

 * title: The title of the page.

+It can also contain the following optional fields:

 * date: The date the page was published.